Bathroom Storage Ideas: Solutions for Storing Bath Supplies

 Tall Bathroom Cabinet

 When space gets tight, go vertical--the ceiling is your only limit.
 This storage unit uses a small footprint to fill a tall order.
+Another great way to go after that vertical space is with wall pockets.
+Storage racks typically designed for magazines are a great option for folded towels.

 15 of 25